Earn your BS in Freshwater Science and Sustainability

 Western Michigan University announces the new Freshwater Sciences & Sustainability bachelor's degree at our location in Traverse City.
 More than Science.
 More than Policy.
 This interdisciplinary degree helps you see the big picture so you can make a big difference.

 Seeing the big picture is crucial for those working to protect our valuable freshwater resources.
 To that end, science, policy, business and humanites come together in this unique program.
 That combination leaves graduates with a more complete perspective of the complex issues surrounding fresh water.

 Where place matters

 The Great Lakes hold 20% of the world's surface freshwater and Michigan has a tremendous diversity of lakes, streams and wetlands.
-Our partnership with Northwestern Michigan College and access to its research facilities make WMU-Traverse City a sensible place to study fresh water.
+Our partnership with Northwestern Michigan College and access to its research facilities and vessels make WMU-Traverse City a sensible place to study fresh water.

-Because of the interdisciplinary nature of the degree, a number of career paths are available for graduates: freshwater quality analysts, watershed managers, corporate social responsibility coordinators, environmental advocates, aquatic biologists, limnologists, and water treatment system operators, just to name a few.
+Because of the interdisciplinary nature of the degree, a number of career paths are available for graduates: freshwater quality analysts, watershed managers, corporate social responsibility coordinators, sustainability managers, environmental advocates, aquatic biologists, limnologists, and water treatment system operators, just to name a few.

-WMU brings to the table the resources of a Carnegie-classified national research institution, including internationally recognized faculty researchers and a broad array of cutting-edge laboratories and research centers devoted to the sciences.
+WMU brings to the table the resources of a leading Carnegie-classified national research institution, including internationally recognized faculty researchers and a broad array of cutting-edge laboratories and research centers devoted to the sciences.